01-edu/public/subjects/devops/deep-in-system/audit/README.md

 user:~$
 ```

-You can check the versions of the ubuntu server from here: https://ubuntu.com/download/server
+You can check the versions of the ubuntu server from here: [Get Ubuntu Server](https://ubuntu.com/download/server)

 ###### Is the installed Linux distribution is Ubuntu server's latest LTS?